 Tuition and Fees

 The tuition for the LLM in Elder Law and Estate Planning is charged on a per credit hour basis.
-The LLM Program per credit charge for the 2018–2019 academic year is $1,458.
-In addition to tuition, there is also a fee of $386 per semester, which includes registration, general services, and graduation fees.
+The LLM Program per credit charge for the 2020–2021 academic year is $1,502.
+In addition to tuition, there is also a fee of $299 per semester, which includes registration, general services, and graduation fees.
 (Please note the fee costs are subject to change.
 For up-to-date information, refer to our website.)

 For further information, please visit our website or contact